giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

-* `allowJs` allows JS files to be typeChecked
+* `allowJs` allows JS files to be typechecked
 * `checkJs` tells TypeScript to check _all_ JavaScript files, and not just those with `//@ts-check`
 * `resolveJsonModule` tells Typescript that `require`-ing `.json` files is OK.
 It will even generate
   a type for the JSON in the file, so it will be typechecked correctly.
 Because we're using
   JavaScript, and `require`-ing JSON in JavaScript is fine, we turn this on.
 * `noEmit` tells TypeScript not to emit transpiled files, which we don't really want because
-  we already have our JavaScript files
+  we already have our JavaScript files.

 Last, but not least, we have our regular TypeScript configurations.
 Let's go all in, and use the
-strictest option, which tells TypeScript to go all in and do the strictest checks:
+strictest option, which tells TypeScript to do the strictest checks:

 ```json
 {